verovm/usenix-atc21/README.md

 ## Substate Replayer - Space

-This experiment measures the space required to store transaction substates of every 1M blocks in substate DB.
+This experiment measures the space required to store transaction substates of every 1M blocks in the substate DB.
 The results of this experiment are contained in _Substate replayer_  column in Table 2.
 The substate replayer contains the `evm dump-substate` command that reads `./stage1-substate/` and creates a database copy with substates found in a given range of blocks.

 For example, to measure space required to replay transactions in 2-3M blocks:
 ```bash